roysrus1/NMAP-V1.0/README.md

 This app allows a user to browse for events (sports, music) via a map based GUI.

 ## What are the functions of this app:
-1. This app provides a GUI that lets a user find events via 3 methods:
+1. This app provides a GUI that lets a user find events via 3 methods:<br>
     a) Select a venue from the list box, type in the type of event and click search.
 Example 'Chicago - Soldier Field' & 'Bears'.
     b) Type in a City in the Zoom section, type in an event, then click search.
     c) Simply pan the map to a desired location, type in the event type, then click search.
 For this option,